First-generation product — no release history to base predictions on

 Superseded by RTX 5060 Ti

-Best for: Budget 1440p gamers who find the 16GB variant at a steep clearance discount.
+Best for: Budget 1440p gamers who find the 16GB variant well below $250 used — at any higher price the RTX 5060 Ti is the better choice.

 Full details →| Intel Arc A770 | NVIDIA RTX 4060 Ti | |